Classic book: Great books colleges

+Curation of reading lists

 Thomas Jefferson frequently composed great books lists for his friends and correspondents, for example, for Peter Carr in 1785 and again in 1787.

 Publishing houses (e.g., Easton Press, Franklin Library, and Folio Society) and colleges/universities (such as Oxford University Press and Yale University Press) frequently publish collections of classic books.
 Publishers have their various types of "classic book" lines, while colleges and universities have required reading lists as well as associated publishing interests.
 If these books are the works of literature that well-read people are supposed to have read or at least be familiar with, then the genesis of the classic book genre and the processes through which texts are considered for selection (or not) is of interest.
 The development of the Penguin Classics line of books, among the best-known of the classic imprints, can serve as a good example.

 Penguin Books, the parent company of Penguin Classics, had its inception during the 1930s when the founder, Allen Lane, was unable to find a book he actually wanted to read while at Exeter train station.
 As the company website tells it, "appalled by the selection on offer, Lane decided that good quality contemporary fiction should be made available at an attractive price and sold not just in traditional bookshops, but also in railway stations, tobacconists and chain stores ...We believed in the existence in this country of a vast reading public and staked everything on it."
-Within the first year, they had sold three million paperbacks of then-contemporary authors, such as Agatha Christie, Ernest Hemingway, and Andre Maurois.
+Within the first year, they had sold three million paperbacks of then-contemporary authors, such as Agatha Christie, Ernest Hemingway, and André Maurois.

 In 1954 Mortimer Adler hosted a live weekly television series in San Francisco, comprising 52 half-hour programs, entitled The Great Ideas.
 These programs were produced by Adler's Institute for Philosophical Research and were carried as a public service by the American Broadcasting Company, presented by National Educational Television, the precursor to what is now PBS.
 Adler bequeathed these films to the Center for the Study of the Great Ideas, where they are available for purchase.

 In 1993 and 1994, The Learning Channel created a series of one-hour programs discussing many of the Great Books of history and their impact on the world.
 It was narrated by Donald Sutherland and Morgan Freeman, among others.